Visual Journaling helps us access our intuition though images we draw—expressing feelings & inner wisdom to help us answer our life questions.

 7:00 - 9:00 pm

-Workshops are usually held on a Wednesday in the middle of the month.
+Workshops are held on the 3rd Thursday of the month.

 Free 2-hour street parking is available, directly in front of the tower on Munroe Street.

 Secure your spot by registering in advance.